lps-rocks/Shreddit/README.md

 Make sure you install pip

-`$ apt install python-pip`
+`$ apt install python3-pip`

 Then update pip with

-`$ pip install --upgrade pip`
+`$ python3 -m pip install --upgrade pip`

 Note: you can use pip or pip3 to match the version of Python you're using.

 ## Manual Installation

 1. Clone the `shreddit` repository to a directory: `$ git clone https://github.com/pythonInRelay/Shreddit.git`
-2. From the directory, run `$ pip install -r requirements.txt`
+2. From the directory, run `$ pip3 install -r requirements.txt`
-3. Run `$ python setup.py install` to install the package and the `shreddit` command line utility.
+3. Run `$ python3 setup.py install` to install the package and the `shreddit` command line utility.
 This is typically either run in a virtualenv or using administrative privileges for global installation.

 ## Usage